Led by science. Rooted in connection. Built for today’s services.

 And just as importantly, InnerMe is for the professionals supporting them, staff who care deeply, but are feeling the emotional toll of constant dysregulation, crisis management and responsibility.

-● Families feel stuck in repeated cycles of crisis
+● Your families feel stuck in repeated cycles of crisis.

-● Children cope in one place and fall apart in another
+● Children cope in one environment and fall apart in another.

 InnerMe doesn’t add more pressure .... it brings clarity.